A Kernel Score Perspective on Forecast Disagreement and the Linear Pool: Formal Setup

 While rich, the family of kernel scores at (\ref{score}) does not include all proper scoring rules that are popular in practice.
-In particular, \cite{AllenEtAl2023} note that the logarithmic score is not a kernel score.
-This can be seen from the fact that the divergence function of the logarithmic score (Kullback-Leibler divergence) is asymmetric, whereas the divergence function at (\ref{divergence}) of a kernel score $S_L$ is symmetric with respect to the two distributions $F$ and $H$.
+In particular, the tick (or pinball, or piecewise linear) loss function underlying quantile regression \citep{KoenkerBassett1978} features an asymmetric divergence function and is thus not a kernel score.
+Interestingly, the divergence function of the quantile score is asymmetric even in the case of the median, so that absolute error is not a kernel score.\footnote{To see this, consider an example where $F$ is a standard normal distribution and $H$ is a normal distribution with mean $1$ and variance $2$.
+Then $d_S(H,F) = \int_{\Omega} \left(|x-1|-|x|\right) \text{d}F(x) \neq d_S(F,H) = \int_{\Omega} \left(|x|-|x-1|\right) \text{d}H(x),$ i.e. the divergence function is asymmetric. \cite{BentzienFriederichs2014} provide an expression of the divergence function for general quantile levels, which is also asymmetric in general.} Furthermore, the logarithmic score is not a kernel score \citep{AllenEtAl2023}.
+This can again be deduced from the fact that its (Kullback-Leibler) divergence function is asymmetric.

+Our definition of kernel scores at (\ref{score}) in terms of a negative definite kernel $L$ differs from \citeauthor{AllenEtAl2024}'s definition in terms of a positive definite kernel (see their Equation 4).
+Both definitions can yield equivalent expressions of a given kernel score like the CRPS, but the respective kernel functions differ.
+Using their definition, empirical weight optimization problems directly takes the form of a convex quadratic program (see their Proposition 2), which is convenient for software implementation.
+At the same time, our definition yields more easily interpretable connections to forecast disagreement, a key theme of this paper.
+In Appendix \ref{emp_weight}, we show how to translate our weight optimization problem into a convex quadratic format.